MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/ti-indicator-windows-defender-advanced-threat-protection-new.md

 :---|:---|:---
 indicator | String | Identity of the [TI Indicator](ti-indicator-windows-defender-advanced-threat-protection-new.md) entity. indicatorType | Enum | Type of the indicator.
-Possible values are: "FileSha1", "FileSha256", "IpAddress", "DomainName" and "Url" title | String | Ti indicator title. creationTimeDateTimeUtc | DateTimeOffset | The date and time when the indicator was created. createdBy | String | Identity of the user/application that submitted the indicator. expirationTime | DateTimeOffset | The expiration time of the indicator action | Enum | The action that will be taken if the indicator will be discovered in the organization.
-Possible values are: "Alert", "AlertAndBlock", and "Allowed" severity | Enum | The severity of the indicator. possible values are: "Informational", "Low", "Medium" and "High" description | String | Description of the indicator. recommendedActions | String | Recommended actions for the indicator.
+Possible values are: "FileSha1", "FileSha256", "IpAddress", "DomainName" and "Url" title | String | Ti indicator alert title. creationTimeDateTimeUtc | DateTimeOffset | The date and time when the indicator was created. createdBy | String | Identity of the user/application that submitted the indicator. expirationTime | DateTimeOffset | The expiration time of the indicator action | Enum | The action that will be taken if the indicator will be discovered in the organization.
+Possible values are: "Alert", "AlertAndBlock", and "Allowed" severity | Enum | The severity of the indicator. possible values are: "Informational", "Low", "Medium" and "High" description | String | Description of the indicator. recommendedActions | String | TI indicator alert recommended actions.